maulikdave-fh/maven/README.md

 Frameworks and libs used in a project.
 Dependencies of dependency are called transitive dependencies.
 Maven downloads transitive dependencies as well.

 ## parent POM
-All parent POM properties are inherited by child POM.
+All parent POM properties are inherited by child POM - all spring-boot-starter projects have parent POM.
 Effective POM reflects parent POM properties as well. <dependencyManagement> tag in Effective POM outlines all dependencies including their versions.

 ## Project Name
 <groupId> is similar to package name - indicates a namespace